 Saturday night against the Badgers, Ohio State (5-3, 2-2 Big Ten) looked very much like the OSU that won Big Ten championships in each of the past six years, holding Wisconsin's powerful rushing attack to 89 yards on 29 carries while rushing for 268 yards of its own.
 Dan Herron, in his second game back from suspension, went for 160 on 33 carries.
 The Buckeyes led 26-14 late in the fourth quarter.

 But then, just like he did last week against Michigan State, Russell Wilson led the Badgers back, throwing 17- and 49-yard touchdowns to Jared Abbrederis in the final 3:48 to put Wisconsin up 29-26.
 But also just like last week, the opposing quarterback broke the Badgers' hearts.
-OSU freshman Braxton Miller scrambled, then unleashed a 40-yard strike to wide-open receiver Devin Smith in the end zone to give Ohio State a
+OSU freshman Braxton Miller scrambled, then unleashed a 40-yard strike to wide-open receiver Devin Smith in the end zone to give Ohio State a 33-29 victory.
+The win was so cathartic that Buckeyes students stormed the field, nearly stampeding Miller and sideline reporter Holly Rowe in the process.

 "We don't ever look at ourselves as underdogs," said oft-criticized coach Luke Fickell.
 "This is a huge win, a signature win.
 This is for this team, this is for this program.
 This is what we expect."